Offshore Racing 2025: When AI Surpasses F1 and Reinvents Sailing

 Table of contents

 This ratio — frankly absurd — sums up the revolution shaking offshore racing in 2025.
-The world's oldest sport (the one of wind, currents, and intuition) has become, without most people noticing, the most advanced maritime laboratory on the planet.
+The world's oldest sport (the one of wind, currents, and intuition) has become, without many people noticing, the most advanced maritime laboratory on the planet.

 SailGP and America's Cup: AC75s and F50s become "extreme IoT devices"

-Scott Babbage, Head Data Analyst at SailGP, describes the daily operation with disarming pragmatism: "Anomaly detection takes about six or seven hours to do a deep analysis.
-We wake up in the morning, and it tells us what our technical team needs to replace.
-It's very efficient."
-And adds: "Scale is the advantage here.
-We have a small team of engineers who look after a lot of boats.
+Scott Babbage, Head Data Analyst at SailGP, adds: "Scale is the advantage here.
+We have a small team of engineers looking after a lot of boats.
 When you think about Formula 1, they probably have 20 engineers working on each car.
-We have a team of four engineers who look after all our boats."
+We have a team of four engineers looking after all of our boats."

 Adaptive foils, CFD, and digital twins: simulation becomes reality